ParallelMaths/parallel/pages/9-04-strange-breakfasts.md

 The pitch at Wembley is roughly 120 m x 60 m = 7,000 m<sup>2</sup>.

-This means that the pool of cereals in Wembley Stadium would be roughly 6,000/,7000 ≈ 1 deep.
+This means that the pool of cereals in Wembley Stadium would be roughly 6,000/,7000 ≈ 1 m deep.

 Obviously, this is a very rough calculation, with lots of estimations along the way, and I have rounded up and rounded down each step.
-For example, I later googled the area of the pitch, and it is 105 m × 68 m, which is smaller than I estimated.
-The idea is the sometimes you will overestimate and sometimes you will underestimate and these will errors will cancel out.

-I don’t know the actual true answer, but I strongly suspect that it is between ten times less and ten times more than my answer.
+For example, I later googled "Wembley pitch", and it is 105 m × 68 m, which is smaller than I estimated.
+The idea is that sometimes you will overestimate and sometimes you will underestimate and these errors will generally partly cancel out.
+I don’t know the actual true answer, but I strongly suspect that it is between five times less and five times more than my answer.
 :::